microsoft/iot-curriculum/labs/iot/gps-lab/steps/set-up-iot-hub.md

 # Set Up IoT Hub
+In the [previous step](./set-up-azure-maps.md) you set up an Azure Maps account in Microsoft Azure Portal.

 In this step you will set up IoT Hub and add a device in it.